viranzo/crel2/README.md

 		<button></button>
 	</div>

-You can assign events as attributes during creation using:
+You can assign events as attributes during creation:

     crel2('div', ['onclick', function(){
 		alert('it works!')